 Others are reels of solid Aluminum MIG wire when you look up close.
 And you know your gasless flux core welder can’t use that.

 Cause that stuff needs Argon gas.

-But you know, some look tantalizingly like what you want, but the stark truth is that none of them are suitable for welding Aluminum in your Flux Core MIG welder.
+But the stark truth is that none of them are suitable for welding Aluminum with your flux core welder.

 And if you do use that stuff then you’re going to need new welder soon.

 As the best case is that the wires won’t weld at all.
 And in the worst case they stuff up your flux core welder.

 The Unicorn… the Holy Grail of MIG Welding

 Is flux core Aluminum welding wire a unicorn?
 That mythical creature searched and searched for.